 This blog post draws on data and research discussed in our entry on Child Mortality.

-How likely is it that the world reaches SDG 3.2 and child mortality declines to less than 2.5% everywhere?
-The visualization below shows five scenarios for the 15-year period of the SDG era to answer this question.
+The visualization shows five scenarios for the 15-year period of the SDG era to answer this question.

 Stagnation in child health would mean 100 million child deaths in the SDG era.
 The number of births in the world is expected to stagnate between 2015 and 2030 at around 140 million births per year.
 If we assume the global child mortality rate to remain at the level it was at the beginning of the SDG era (4.5%) then we would live in a world with 6.3 million child deaths every year – 100 million child deaths until 2030.3

 Stagnation, however, is not what global health researchers expect.
 Based on past trends and levels in 2015 the UN Population Division made projections for the number of births and the mortality rate of children in all countries of the world.
 According to these projections the number of child deaths will be almost two million lower in 2030 than in a stagnating world: 4.5 million child deaths.
 This improvement of child health would still mean terrible suffering: 86 million child deaths in the SDG era.

 And while these UN projections expect a further improvement of global child health this trajectory would fall short of reaching the SDG.
 The scenario in green shows what it would mean to reach the SDGs.
 In this scenario I made a projection in which all countries would reduce child mortality to at least 2.5% and meet goal 3.2.4 Reaching the SDG would mean again almost 2 million fewer child deaths when compared with the UN projections.